 SECTION PAGE

 Section I - Overview

-This section describes the specialized assignments/units and the application process.
+This section describes the Purpose, Specialized Units/Functions Selection Process, and the Documented Annual Review.

-Section II - Office of the Chief
+Section II - Office of the Chief04

-This section describes the purpose and activation criteria for the Internal Affairs Unit and Media Relations & Community Outreach.
+This section describes the Purpose and Activation Criteria for the Media Relations & Community Outreach.

-Section III - Special Operations Division
+Section III - Special Operations Division05

-This section describes the purpose, activation criteria, and minimum qualifications (if applicable) for the various specialized assignments/units within the Special Operations Division.
+This section describes the Purpose, Activation Criteria, and Minimum Qualifications (if applicable) for the various specialized assignments/units within the Special Operations Division.

 Section IV - Patrol Division

-This section describes the purpose, activation criteria, and minimum qualifications (if applicable) for the various specialized assignments/units within the Patrol Division.
+This section describes the Purpose, Activation Criteria, and Minimum Qualifications (if applicable) for the various specialized assignments/units within the Patrol Division.

+Section V - Administrative Bureau14

+This section describes the purpose, and activation criteria within the Internal Affairs Unit.

-Section V - Support Services Division
+Section VI - Support Services Division

-This section describes the purpose, activation criteria, and minimum qualifications (if applicable) for the various specialized assignments/units within the Support Services Division.
+This section describes the Purpose, Activation Criteria, and Minimum Qualifications (if applicable) for the various specialized assignments/units within the Support Services Division.

-Section VI - Logistics Division
+Section VII - Logistics Division

-This section describes the purpose, activation criteria, and minimum qualifications (if applicable) for the various specialized assignments/units within the Logistics Division
+This section describes the Purpose, Activation Criteria, and Minimum Qualifications (if applicable) for the various specialized assignments/units within the Logistics Division.

-- 1.1 Specialized assignments and units are created and used to meet specific needs more effectively and efficiently. - 1.2 This chapter provides an overview of all specialized units in the Maryland Transportation Authority Police (MDTA Police).
+- 1.1 Specialized assignments and units are created and used to meet specific needs more effectively and efficiently. - 1.2 This chapter provides an overview of all specialized units in the MDTA Police.
 These are not complete operating procedures for the units, but simply the purpose, qualifications, call-in procedures, and selection criteria.
 More detailed information is available in the Standard Operating Procedure manual for each of these units.